abrigante1/boundless/README.md

 # boundless
-Learning Rust and ECS by making a 2D Sandbox Game with the Amethyst framework
+Learning Rust and ECS by making a 2D Sandbox Game with the GGEZ framework